 Meet the Instructor

 Ernst Henle has a Ph.D. in biophysics from the University of California, Berkeley, where he used physics, chemistry and math to solve problems in medical research.
-As an experimental scientist at UC Berkeley, and Lawrence Berkeley National Laboratory, he researched free radicals and ageing; his software engineering career began over 20 years ago when he created computational models to explain his experimental results.
+As an experimental scientist at UC Berkeley and Lawrence Berkeley National Laboratory, he researched free radicals and aging.
+Henle's software engineering career began more than 20 years ago when he created computational models to explain his experimental results.

 Henle left academia to join Silicon Valley startups as a software development engineer, where he developed software for bioinformatics, digital pathology and image analysis.
 He continued this work at Merck, where he also devised algorithms for drug discovery.
-He's spent time as as a senior program manager at Microsoft, where he focused on algorithm development, image processing and bioinformatics.
-He was also a principal data scientist at Predixion, where his work focused on data flow, workflow, business intelligence and predictive analytics.
+As a senior program manager at Microsoft, Henle worked on algorithm development, image processing and bioinformatics.
+As a senior data scientist at Microsoft, he worked on Internet of Things, predictive maintenance and medical informatics.

 At Predixion Software, he was the principal data scientist for the first cloud-based predictive analysis platform.
 Henle now leads a global group of data scientists for Internet of Things at HCL Technologies.